-The module can be initialized to comply with the roles and services section at either level 2, role based authorization, or level 3, identity based authorization.
-See "To comply with FIPS 140-2 level 3 roles and services and key management" on page 21.
 The initialization parameters are reported by the NewEnquiry and SignModuleState services.
 A user can determine which mode the module is operating in using the KeySafe GUI or the command line utilities supplied with the module, or their own code - these operate outside the security boundary.